What is Kodc?

 Screenshot of files encrypted by Kodc (".kodc" extension):

-Screenshot of Kodc ransomware's process on Windows Task Manager ("updatewin.exe")
+Screenshot of Kodc ransomware process in Windows Task Manager ("updatewin.exe")

 Screenshot of fake Windows update pop-up displayed during the encryption: